kaeki/juomapeli/README.md

 # juomapeli

-A Simple card based game made with Vue.js
+A Simple card based game made with Vue.js.
+Cards are hosted on Google Cloud Storage and fetched from there with Firebase sdk.

 ![](example.gif)